 As the number of procedures increases, so does the need for research to:

-The surgeons of the Minimally Invasive Bariatric and General Surgery (MIBGS) Program at Magee-Women’s Hospital of UPMC are currently researching the effects and outcomes of bariatric surgery, as well as the biochemical mechanisms of obesity.
+The surgeons of the Minimally Invasive Bariatric and General Surgery (MIBGS) Program at UPMC Magee-Womens Hospital are currently researching the effects and outcomes of bariatric surgery, as well as the biochemical mechanisms of obesity.